matthewturk/matthewturk.github.io/content/project/crops-in-silico/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "yt is an open-source python package for analyzing and visualizing volumetric data."
+summary = "Crops in Silico is an integrative and multi-scale modeling platform to combine modeling efforts toward the generation of virtual crops, open and accessible to the global community."

 # Slides (optional).
 #   Associate this page with Markdown slides.